flomotlik/blog/_posts/2013-04-11-a-business-case-for-continuous-integration.markdown

 Since Continuous Integration can inform you immediately when something goes wrong, developers and other team members have more confidence in making changes.
 Because Continuous Integration encourages a single-source point from which all software assets are built, there is greater confidence in its accuracy.

 ##Conclusions
 The Codeship crew thinks Joe is spot on with his thoughts on Continuous Integration.
-We can see on a daily basis just how much a good CI setup is speeding up our workflow.
-It gives confidence to the whole team to push on an hourly basis without having the fear of breaking something essential.
+We notice every day how much our CI setup speeds up our workflow.
+It encourages the team to push every change without being afraid of breaking something.